opensim-org/opensim-core/CONTRIBUTING.md

 2. Make sure that your request conforms to our [coding standards](#coding-standards).

-3. Make sure that tests pass on your local machine before making a pull request.
+3. Make sure that your code executes as intended and that *all* tests pass on your local machine before making a pull request.
 The [README.md](https://github.com/opensim-org/opensim-core) mentions how to run the tests.

 4. Typo fixes can be merged by any member of the Development (Dev) Team.